bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-checkbox.md

 ## Indeterminate (tri-state) support

 Normally a checkbox input can only have two states: checked or unchecked.
-They can have any value, but they either submit that value (checked) or don't (unchecked) with a form submission (although BootstrapVueNext allows a value for the unchecked state on a single checkbox)
+They can have any value, but they either submit that value (checked) or don't (unchecked) with a form submission (although BootstrapVueNext allows a value for the unchecked state on a single checkbox).

 Visually, there are actually three states a checkbox can be in: checked, unchecked, or **indeterminate**.

 The indeterminate state is **visual only**.
 The checkbox is still either checked or unchecked as a value.
-That means the visual indeterminate state masks the real value of the checkbox, so that better make sense in your UI!
+That means the visual indeterminate state masks the real value of the checkbox, so that better make sense in your UI!.

 `<b-form-checkbox>` supports setting this visual indeterminate state via the indeterminate prop (defaults to false).
 Clicking the checkbox will clear its indeterminate state.